New Student Information

 - International students needing immunizations upon arrival on campus should make an appointment at SHAC to review immunization coverage provided by the Carleton Student Injury & Sickness Plan.

-- All students from countries with a high incidence of TB who have not had an IGRA blood test will be required to attend a TB screening appointment within two weeks of their arrival at Carleton.
+- All students from countries with a high incidence of TB (as well as those students who have a history of BCG vaccination) that have not had an IGRA blood test will be required to attend a TB screening appointment at SHAC (Ground Level, Davis Hall) on Thursday, September 1, 2016.
+Students who cannot attend MUST make an appointment within two weeks of their arrival at Carleton.
 During that session, students will discuss their risk factors with one of SHAC's health care providers and will be required to have an IGRA test.
 At this time the IGRA test is covered by Carleton's Student Injury & Sickness Plan for International students only.

-To enter your Immunization Information and complete the Tuberculosis (TB) Risk Assessment Form, logon to the OSH Portal using your Carleton Username and Password at https://go.carleton.edu/mySHAC.
+To enter your Immunization Information and complete the Tuberculosis (TB) Risk Assessment Form, logon to the mySHAC patient portal using your Carleton Username and Password at https://go.carleton.edu/mySHAC.

 Student Health and Counseling